michaelo-ponteski/Casino-Pointer-Palace/README.md

 # Instructions for CMake

 ## UNIX:
-1. If the build directory is not empty, remove all files from it.
+1. Create a build directory and if it is not empty, remove all files from it.
 2. Set the directory to the project root.
 3. Initiate CMake with:
     ```sh